apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/start.rst

     $ pip install apache-dolphinscheduler

 The latest version of *PyDolphinScheduler* would be installed after you run above command in your terminal.
-You could go and `start Python Gateway Server`_ to finish the prepare, and then go to :doc:`tutorial` to make your hand dirty.
+You could go and `start Python Gateway Service`_ to finish the prepare, and then go to :doc:`tutorial` to make your hand dirty.
 But if you want to install the unreleased version of *PyDolphinScheduler*, you could go and see section `installing PyDolphinScheduler in dev`_ for more detail.